-The Simple Percentage Method allows the user to set the percentage of prepreg base height, which will be used to determine the isolation distance.
+Use the Simple Percentage Method to set the percentage of prepreg base height, which will be used to determine the isolation distance.
 The percentage is set for each electrical layer type pair.

-Specify the IPC-6011 Class and plating thickness.
+Specify the IPC-6011 Copper Finishing Class and plating thickness.
+Click Edit to specify the Class name and value